pop-os/wayland-protocols/GOVERNANCE.md

 ### 1.1.
 Membership requirements

 1. Membership is extended to projects, rather than individuals.
-2. Members represent general-purpose projects with a stake in multiple Wayland protocols (e.g. compositors, GUI toolkits, etc), rather than special-purpose applications with a stake in only one or two.
+2. Member projects represent general-purpose projects with a stake in multiple Wayland protocols (e.g. compositors, GUI toolkits, etc), rather than special-purpose applications with a stake in only one or two.
-3. Each project must provide one or two named individuals as points-of-contact for that project who can be reached to discuss protocol-related matters.
+3. Each member project must provide one or two named individuals as points-of-contact for that project who can be reached to discuss protocol-related matters.
-4. During a vote, if two points-of-contact for the same member disagree, the member's vote is considered blank.
+4. During a vote, if two points-of-contact for the same member project disagree, the member project's vote is considered blank.

 ### 1.2.
 Becoming a member

-1. New members who meet the criteria outlined in 1.1 are established by invitation from an existing member.
-Projects hoping to join should reach out to an existing member asking for this invitation.
+1. New member projects who meet the criteria outlined in 1.1 are established by invitation from an existing member.
+Projects hoping to join should reach out to an existing member project or point of contact, asking for this invitation.
-2. New members shall write to the wayland-devel mailing list stating their intention of joining and their sponsor.
+2. New member projects shall write to the wayland-devel mailing list stating their intention of joining and their sponsor member.
-3. The sponsor shall respond acknowledging their sponsorship of the membership.
+3. A point of contact for the sponsor member shall respond acknowledging their sponsorship of the membership.
 4. A 14 day discussion period for comments from wayland-protocols members will be held.
-5. At the conclusion of the discussion period, the new membership is established unless their application was NACKed by a 1/2 majority of all existing members.
+5. At the conclusion of the discussion period, the new membership is established unless their application was NACKed by a 1/2 majority of all existing member projects.

 ### 1.3.
 Ceasing membership

-1. A member may step down by writing their intention to do so to the wayland-devel mailing list.
+1. A member project, or point of contact, may step down by writing their intention to do so to the wayland-devel mailing list.
-2. A removal vote may be called for by an existing member by posting to the wayland-devel mailing list.
+2. A removal vote may be called for by an existing member project or point of contact, by posting to the wayland-devel mailing list.
 This begins a 14 day voting & discussion period.
-3. At the conclusion of the voting period, the member is removed if the votes total 2/3rds of all current members.
+3. At the conclusion of the voting period, the member is removed if the votes total 2/3rds of all current member projects.
 4. Removed members are not eligible to apply for membership again for a period of 1 year.
-5. Following a failed vote, the member who called for the vote cannot call for a re-vote or propose any other removal for 90 days.
+5. Following a failed vote, the member project who called for the vote cannot call for a re-vote or propose any other removal for 90 days.

 ## 2. Protocols